RutronikSystemSolutions/RDK2_USB_UART_UM980/README.md

 # USB UART for UM980 RTK GNSS

-This is a universal code example that enables the UM980 to communicate with a host PC over the USB.
-The Rutronik Development Kits [RDK2](https://github.com/RutronikSystemSolutions/RDK2_Documents), [RDK3](https://github.com/RutronikSystemSolutions/RDK3_Documents), or [RDK4](https://github.com/RutronikSystemSolutions/RDK4_Documents) may be used for this purpose together with the Rutronik Adapter Board the [RAB4-RTK](https://github.com/RutronikSystemSolutions/RAB_RTK_Hardware_Files), and [UPrecise](https://en.unicorecomm.com/download?id=4#tab) software provided by Unicore Communications Inc.
+This is a universal code example that enables the UM980 to communicate with a host PC over USB.
+The Rutronik Development Kits [RDK2](https://github.com/RutronikSystemSolutions/RDK2_Documents), [RDK3](https://github.com/RutronikSystemSolutions/RDK3_Documents), or [RDK4](https://github.com/RutronikSystemSolutions/RDK4_Documents) may be used for this purpose together with the Rutronik Adapter Board, the [RAB4-RTK](https://github.com/RutronikSystemSolutions/RAB_RTK_Hardware_Files), and [UPrecise](https://en.unicorecomm.com/download?id=4#tab) software provided by Unicore Communications Inc.

-This particular code example is optimized to work with the **RDK2** platform.
-Since it acts as a USB UART Bridge, any software on a host side can be used to read the measurements or send the commands to any device that is interfaced with Arduino UART and communicates at 115200 bit/s of baud rate.
+This particular code example is optimised to work with the **RDK2** platform.
+Since it acts as a USB UART Bridge, any software on the host side can be used to read the measurements or send the commands to any device that is interfaced with Arduino UART and communicates at a 115200 bit/s of baud rate.

  <img src="images/UM980_with_RDKs.jpg" style="zoom:60%;" />